taehoonkweon/x86-simple-obfs/README.md

 ## Intro:
 This program obfuscates the string "hello world" with XOR operation.
-After the obfuscation, the original string is recovered by XOR operaion.
+After the obfuscation, the obfuscated string is recovered to "hello world" by XOR operaion.

 ## Working environment:
 - VMware Workstaion 12 Player